wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-12-16-28-20.png) 16:25

-The next exercuise asks use to find all the ratings that talk about a burger using `filter`.
+The next exercise asks use to find all the ratings that talk about a burger using `filter`.

 ```js
 const burgRatings = feedback.filter(singleFeedback => singleFeedback.comment.includes('burg'));